June 01, 2026 by Stefan Jovanovic

 Summary of the Main Points

-• Archiving also saves up storage space, by capturing and storing emails in an archive (either an on-premise archiving solution or a modern cloud archiving solution.)
-However, archiving also indexes and stores your emails in a smart, efficient way, allowing you to quickly find any email via a variety of search criteria.
+• Archiving also frees up storage space by capturing and storing emails in an archive, whether through an on-premise archiving solution or a modern cloud archiving solution.
+It also indexes messages and attachments so you can find them quickly.

-• Archiving refers not only to emails but also to electronic records in various forms.
-You can archive text, voice calls, social media, WhatsApp messages, and more.
-This is important, as all this content constitutes official business records.
+• Archiving refers not only to emails but also to electronic records in other formats, including text, voice calls, social media, and WhatsApp messages.
+This matters because all of this content can qualify as official business records.

 Is it better to archive or delete emails?